369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-single-variable/README.md

 <img src="img/img3.png" alt="flat img" width="500"/>

-IF we have 𝜣₀ = 0 & 𝜣₁ = 0.5, then we get a slope that passes through 2 because it is climbibg at a rate of 0.5 for each 1
+If we have 𝜣₀ = 0 & 𝜣₁ = 0.5, then we get a slope that passes through 2 because it is climbibg at a rate of 0.5 for each 1

 <img src="img/img4.png" alt="slope img" width="500"/>